 This lock easily withstood our attacks using a hammer, bolt cutters, tin snips, and wire cutters, just as we expected.
 It will eventually succumb to a hacksaw, but you'd have to be a pretty dedicated thief to cut through the Litelok with this tool — the task is achievable, but you're looking at a 20-minute effort.
 It takes one cut to defeat with an angle grinder.
 The addition of power tools sped the process up considerably, but it still took 20+ seconds of sparks flying and that metal-burning smell to get through the lock, which is sure to grab some attention.
 For comparison, heavy-duty U-locks weigh a pound or two more but take about double the amount of time to cut through with an angle grinder.
 Also, many high-end U-locks require two separate cuts to free your bike from a bike rack, increasing the time needed and attention to the crime.
 The Litelok offers above-average security, but not the most compared to others.

 Ease of Transport

-If you're not into including a bike lock into your ensemble as a fashion accessory, the lock definitely becomes more awkward.
-It's actually quite rigid, and it doesn't pack down into a smaller shape, so trying to fit this in a bag can become an Olympic sport.
-The lock is sold with a simple pack for transporting the lock on your back, but we never used it, as it is unattractive and felt cheap.
-We would rather Litelok didn't include this little extra and pass the savings on to the consumer to help reduce the high price of this lock.
+If you're not into including a bike lock into your ensemble as a fashion accessory, the bike lock certainly becomes more awkward.
+It's pretty rigid and doesn't pack down into a smaller shape, so trying to fit this in a bag can become an Olympic sport.
+The lock includes a simple, no-frills pack for transporting the lock on your back, but we never used it as it is unattractive and felt cheap.
+We wish Litelok didn't include this little extra and instead routed the savings onto the consumer to help reduce the high price of this lock.
 It also comes with two straps to attach the lock to your frame or to strap it to a rack.
-Our recommendation: you might want to add some bungees to keep the lock secure.
-The two straps that came with the lock didn't really do the job sufficiently, according to our testers.
+According to our testers, the two straps that came with the lock didn't do the job sufficiently.

 Ease of Use